History of Hyundai

 Hyundai Manufacturing in America - "Made in America"

-Hyundai Motor Corporation's $1.1 billion automotive assembly and manufacturing plant in Montgomery, Alabama, began production in March 2005, rolling out the all-new 2006 Sonata.
-This is the company's first assembly and manufacturing plant in the United States:
+Hyundai Motor Corporation's $1.1 billion automotive assembly and manufacturing plant in Montgomery, Alabama, began production in March 2005, rolling out the Hyundai Sonata.
+This was the company's first assembly and manufacturing plant in the United States:

 HMC selected Montgomery, Alabama, for its first U.S. plant because of its high-quality workforce, its strategic location in proximity to American population centers, the superb automotive parts supply chain available in the region and the commitment shown by the state of Alabama and the city of Montgomery.